 The sun is usually strongest between 11:00 a.m. and 3:00 p.m.
 In the summer, a person does not need to be out in the sun for very long during this period to make enough vitamin D.

 The amount of melanin a person’s skin contains affects how much vitamin D they can make.
 Less melanin results in lighter skin, which does not protect as well against harmful ultraviolet (UV) rays.

-People with more melanin in their skin have better protection from the sun, but take longer to make vitamin D. In the United States, the Centers for Disease Control and Prevention (CDC) found that Mexican-Americans and non-Hispanic black people are more likely to have vitamin D deficiency.
+People with more melanin in their skin have better protection from the sun, but take longer to make vitamin D. In the United States, the Centers for Disease Control and Prevention (CDC) found that Mexican-Americans and non-Hispanic black people are

 These varied factors make it difficult to recommend how much sunlight a person should get to make the vitamin D that their body needs.